antznin/LEGOlas/website/README.md

 Antonin was in charge of the Bluetooth connection between the robot and the server, the git management, the compilation (Makefile, headers, etc.) and the scanning function.
 He implemented two versions of the scan, one coded by himself, and the final one in collaboration with Sami.

-Antonin helped Yasmine to integrate the various functions in the main routine.
+Antonin helped Yasmine to integrate the various functions in the main routine and helped writing the website.

 ### Yasmine Bennani